Skip to content

 Raed A. Dweik, MD, MBA, ATSF

-Raed A. Dweik, MD, MBA, ATSF, elected in 2023, serves as the President.
+Raed A. Dweik, MD, MBA, ATSF, elected in 2023, serves as the Immediate Past-President.

 Dr. Dweik currently holds the E. Tom and Erica Meyer Endowed Professorship and serves as chair of Pulmonary and Critical Care Medicine and enterprise chief of the Integrated Hospital Care Institute - IHI (Pulmonary, Critical Care, Infectious Disease, Emergency Services, Urgent and Express Care, Anesthesiology, Hospital Medicine, Perioperative Medicine) at Cleveland Clinic Health System.
-Dr. Dweik joined the ATS in 1994 and is a member of the Pulmonary Circulation Assembly.1
+Dr. Dweik joined the ATS in 1994 and is a member of the Pulmonary Circulation Assembly.3

 Gregory Tino, MD, ATSF, FCCP, FACP